 Shimeld has always shared his performance knowledge with others.
 Not only did he teach his fellow S.Y.M. members, but he was a junior counselor at Tannen’s Magic Camp of New York, the longest running magic camp (Shimeld also attended two years as a camper studying under some of the greats of magic).
 Shimeld also was co-creator, co-editor, and columnist for his own bi-monthly, sixteen-page plus magazine, “FizBin – An Independent Magazine for and by the Young Magician,” through which he shared his love of magic with subscribers across the country, and even select subscribers overseas, which ran for four years.

-“Marco the Magi’s Production of ‘Le Grand David and His Own Spectacular Magic Company’” of Beverly, Massachusetts which holds the Guinness Book of World Records for the “Longest Running Stage Magic Show,” featured in TIME and Smithsonian magazines, with seven performances at the White House.
+It was through a cover-story interview with Cesareo Pelaez, a.k.a.
+Marco the Magi, in 1997 that Shimeld joined the cast of “Marco the Magi’s Production of ‘Le Grand David and His Own Spectacular Magic Company’” of Beverly, Massachusetts which holds the Guinness Book of World Records for the “Longest Running Stage Magic Show,” featured in TIME and Smithsonian magazines, with seven performances at the White House.
 This show was the one that Shimeld saw as a seven-year old child that sparked his magical journey.
 He spent nearly eight years with the company performing walk-around magic in the lobbies and performing as an onstage assistant weekly on the Cabot St. Cinema Theatre and Larcom Theatre stages, learning theatrical movement, juggling, and barbershop singing in addition to magic.

-“Le Grand David” is evident in Shimeld’s current production, “The Wonder World of Wendal Wandell.”
+The vaudevillian theatricality of “Le Grand David” is evident in Shimeld’s current production, “The Wonder World of Wendal Wandell.”
 Apryl Blakeney sums it up in her article for the Morganton News Herald, “Local Man Practices his Sleight of Hand” (19 February 2007): “His is the traditional storybook magic written on gold leaf paper and bound with decorative leather.”
 The show combines theatrical costumes, stage movement, juggling, and magic with classical music, and comedy to make an audience remember when life itself was filled with magic.

-M A G I C Magazine and The Linking Ring.
+His articles on magic and its history have appeared in such magazines as M A G I C Magazine and The Linking Ring.
 Shimeld has also published a biography, Walter B. Gibson and The Shadow (McFarland, 2003/2005) of a magician, writer, and the creator of The Shadow.
 Through his second biography of magician Ricky D. Boone, The Four-foot Giant and the Vanishing Wheelchair, Shimeld founded a 501(c)(3) non-profit public charity.
 The Vanishing Wheelchair, Inc. helps people with disabilities find their passion in life through teaching them skills in the arts.

-ed for ten years with the International Brotherhood of Magicians as the Ring Reports Editor for The Linking Ring, receiving magic club meeting reports from around the world, he also educates others on magic and juggling through his Wonder Workshops for which he has self-published three books, The Principles of Magic, The Magical Arts, and Juggling Gestures.
+Between performances, Shimeld worked for ten years with the International Brotherhood of Magicians as the Ring Reports Editor for The Linking Ring, receiving magic club meeting reports from around the world, he also educates others on magic and juggling through his Wonder Workshops for which he has self-published three books, The Principles of Magic, The Magical Arts, and Juggling Gestures.
 Shimeld resides in Morganton, North Carolina with his son.